sdiehl/wiwinwlh/tutorial.md

 `DerivingVia` is an extension of `GeneraliazedNewtypeDeriving`.
-Just as newtype deriving allows us to derive instances in terms of instances for the underlying representation of the newtype, DerivingVia allows deriving instances instance by specifying a custom type which has a runtime representation equal to the desired behavior to derive the instance for.
+Just as newtype deriving allows us to derive instances in terms of instances for the underlying representation of the newtype, DerivingVia allows deriving instances by specifying a custom type which has a runtime representation equal to the desired behavior we're deriving the instance for.
 The derived instance can then be `coerced` to behave as if it were operating over the given type.
 This is a powerful new mechanism that allows us to derive many typeclasses in terms of other typeclasses.

 ~~~~ {.haskell include="src/04-extensions/derive_via.hs"}
 ~~~~